-- Ground Movement – We all know that ground movements, whatever their cause are natural and unavoidable.
+- Ground Movement – We all know those ground movements, whatever their cause is natural and unavoidable.
 If these movements are to happen in a location containing pipes, the pressure caused by the ground around the pipework can be enough to crush and collapse the pipes.

 - General Wear – Another common cause of collapsed drains is general wear and tear.
 If your building’s pipework is old and stressed, it can be a matter of time before the materials used have degraded to the point of failure.

 - Tree Roots – A generally quite avoidable cause for collapsed drains is tree root damage.
 If you allow tree roots to grow and develop around the location of your pipework, they can interfere and invade on your pipes, eventually even possibly crushing them.